oof2win2/FactorioAntigrief/docs/getting-started/connect-to-instance.md

 multiply by the amount of records you have (rows in the sheet or lines in the file) and divide by 50.
 This will give roughtl you the amount of minutes that the import will take, but this may vary depending on the amount of categories per each record.

-_Note: Do not try changing the intervals or use the FAGC API in any other way during importing, or you will be hit with a rate limit_
+!> Do not try changing the intervals or use the FAGC API in any other way during importing, or you will be hit with a rate limit